 - 81% of hacking-related breaches come from the inside

-- 42% – less than half – of all organizations have controls to prevent insider attack
+- 42% – less than half – of all organizations have controls to prevent an insider attack

-Insider threat is the leading cause of cyber attack.
+Insider threat is the leading cause of cyberattacks.
 Not all breaches are intentional, however.
 The vast majority of cybersecurity incidents are, in fact, accidental.
-That’s what makes insider threat just so risky.
+That’s what makes insider threats just so risky.
 Trustworthy, valued employees can make a mistake or have their credentials stolen through no fault of their own.
 Employee error and negligence are the leading causes of data breaches, not malicious intent.

 Protecting Against Insider Threat